What Businesses Need to Know About Energy Efficiency Grants

 The Low Carbon Innovation Fund

-The Low Carbon Innovation Fund is investing over £100 million for SMEs in the East of England who are developing or introducing environmentally beneficial technologies.
+The Low Carbon Innovation Fund, now in its third phase (LCIF3), is an equity co-investment fund worth over £100 million for SMEs in the East of England who are developing or introducing environmentally beneficial technologies - note that it invests rather than makes grants.
 And while they only invest in companies that are expected to make a measurable contribution to greenhouse gas reduction, they invest in companies both in the early and late stages of their ventures.

 The Sustainable Business Partnership